Marcus Armstrong: 2022

 Armstrong qualified seventh in Monaco.
 Starting fourth in the sprint race, he was immediately in third when Hughes stalled.
 He would remain in the position for the remainder of the race and claim another podium.
 His feature race was uneventful, he ended seventh, giving his first double points finish in an F2 event and climbed to fourth in the standings.
 In Baku, he qualified fourth.
 In the sprint race, he avoided all the chaos and broke through with a fourth place finish.
 In the feature race, Armstrong passed Dennis Hauger at the start then later on Lawson during the lap five safety car restart.
 Another safety car restart on lap fifteen saw the Kiwi lock up and nosed into the back of teammate Vips on the restart, and was forced to pit due to damage.
 Armstrong would eventually finish the race in twelfth place, in a race which would have been so much more for the Kiwi driver.

-In Silverstone, he started twelfth and made up positions to claim ninth, narrowly missing points.
+In Silverstone, Armstrong started twelfth and made up positions to claim ninth, narrowly missing points.
 In the feature race, he did manage points however, finishing eighth after having a good start that saw him ninth at the end of the first lap.
 During the Red Bull Ring round, he qualified tenth, giving him reverse pole for the sprint race.
 He proceeded to dominate the sprint race, leading every lap to claim victory.
 In the feature race on a drying track, some of his rivals opted to start on wets while the Kiwi was the leading driver on slicks.
 At turn three, Armstrong ran wide to avoid Richard Verschoor but was hit by another rival, and came to a halt moments later.